Imagine a world where a simple cut in the hand results in the death of a person. Sounds very unrealistic and fictitious right!

 That’s understood, but then how bacterias become better with time and develop a defense mechanism against drugs?

-Most dangerous fact is, then that one bacteria able to survive antibiotic attack will swap or exchange it’s DNA with other bacterias to make them also antibiotic resistant.
-On top of that, these bacterias will then make a huge army (which obviously will be antibiotic resistant) by copying themselves in just few hours.
+The most dangerous fact is, then that one bacteria able to survive antibiotic attack will swap or exchange it’s DNA with other bacterias to make them also antibiotic-resistant.

 Just imagine how dangerous is that!
 Thus it’s important to kill all the bacterias once you are taking an antibiotic.